How do I get my cat to cuddle at night?

 Step 6: Try Replacing the Bedding

-If your cat stays reluctant, try putting on different sheets.
-Some cats are more likely to sleep on freshly clean sheets due to them being picky about their cleanliness.
+Some cats are more likely to sleep on freshly cleaned sheets due to being picky about their cleanliness.
 Honestly, cats are very finicky animals.

 • Essentially, you must create an atmosphere that your cat will gravitate toward for their sleeping sessions.